hekmon/tpcontrol/README.md

 As you can see, each worker started working with a 200ms gap, respecting our throughput of 5 requests per second.

-For those wondering why batch number are not respected (you are right, the scheduler's queues are FIFO !) this is only related how GO manage and start goroutines.
-We created them in order, GO started them how it liked ;)
+For those wondering why batch numbers are not in order (you are right, the scheduler's queues are FIFO !) this is only related on how GO manages and starts goroutines.
+We created them in order, GO started them how it wanted ;)

 ## Simple throughput manager with a token pool/buffer

 But sometimes, your app won't send any requests during a certain amount of time, so why not take advantage of it and allow us a burst when requests will come ?
-This should not affect our global throughput average is set up correctly.
+This should not affect our global throughput average if set up correctly.

 Let's keep our last example of 5 requests/s.
-But let's say if we did not sent any requests for the last second (5 requests) we allow ourself to use them anyway ?
+But let's say this time that if we did not sent any requests for the last second (so...
+5 requests) we allow ourself to use them anyway.
 This is our token pool.

 The scheduler would be instanciated like this :
 ```go